bitseed-org/bitseed/labs/EPS.md

 `ssh bitcoin@bitseed.ip.address`

+Type the password printed on your Bitseed documentation and hit `Enter`.

 ### Install Python3

-`sudo apt-get install python3-setuptools python3-pyqt5 python3-pip`
+`sudo apt-get install python3-setuptools python3-pyqt5 python3-pip -y`

 Type the password printed on your Bitseed documentation and hit `Enter`.